XavierDan/nbe-system-files/NBE_CHANGELOG.md

   Removed, Fixed, Security.
   One NBE-specific extension added: Decided — for binding locks that are not features or changes per se.
-  Implementation deferred until roadmap is complete.
+  Implementation deferred until the roadmap is complete.
   Status: backlogged, will not slip past roadmap publication.

 - Learning Curriculum located: confirmed as Section 5 of the NBE System Specification v0.2.
 Not a separate document.
 Weeks 1–2 are written; Weeks 3–6 are placeholders.
-Accounted for in roadmap.
+Accounted for in the roadmap.

 OPEN ITEMS ADDED THIS SESSION